-A gravity separation circuit is included in the design to enhance the recovery of gold that concentrates in the hydrocyclone underflow stream.
-A 100 t/h bleed of the hydro-cyclone underflow stream is delivered to the gravity feed screen for classification.
-The gravity feed screen is a 1.2 m wide by 2.4 m long horizontal vibrating screen with an aperture size of 3.25 mm.
-Oversize from this screen will return to the ball mill feed chute for further grinding.
-Undersize material will report to a centrifugal concentrator to extract the gold.
-The gravity concentrator is a XD40 Knelson Concentrator at the Higginsville GPF, and a XD30 Knelson Concentrtor at the Lakewood GPF.
+A gravity separation circuit is included in the design to improve the gold recovery from the hydro-cyclone underflow stream.
+A 100 t/h bleed of the hydro-cyclone underflow stream is classified by the gravity feed screen, which is a 1.2 m wide by 2.4 m long horizontal vibrating screen with an aperture size of 3.25 mm.
+Oversize from this screen returns to the ball mill feed chute for further grinding.
+Undersize material will reports to a centrifugal concentrator to extract the gold.
+The gravity concentrator is a XD40 Knelson Concentrator at the Higginsville GPF, and a XD30 Knelson Concentrator at the Lakewood GPF.

-The resulting concentrate from this process will then be subject to intensive cyanidation in a CS1000DM ConSep Acacia dissolution module to recover the gold.
+The resulting concentrate is subjected to intensive cyanidation in a CS1000DM ConSep Acacia dissolution module to recover the gold.
 Pregnant solution from the intensive cyanidation process is pumped to the gold room for electrowinning in a CS1000EW ConSep electrowinning module.